cgcbrown/gobsmack-challenge/README.md

 ### What would I do next if I had to develop it further

 I would most likely design a better experience and UI for both the mobile and tablet designs.
-As they go they are functional but nothing special.
+As they stand, they are functional but nothing special.